Thomrl/Wowhead.py-search/README.md

-# Wowhead.py-search
+# Wowhead search
-Search on wowhead from windows RUN
+Quickly search on wowhead from windows RUN